azarketa/Thermodynamics-theoretical-pills/source/15_Heat_engines_thermal_efficiency_and_Kelvin_Planck_postulate.md

 Hence, it is **impossible** for a cyclic device to restore its initial state while converting the entirety of the absorbed heat into work.
 To close the cycle, a portion of the input heat must be **rejected** to another body at a **lower temperature**, ensuring that heat flows in the natural direction (from hot to cold).
 This expelled fraction $Q_L$ constitutes the part of energy that has become **degraded** — still present, but no longer available for producing work.

-:::{admonition} Note: a toy example with a piston-cylinder system
+:::{note} Note: a toy example with a piston-cylinder system
-:class: note, dropdown
+:class: dropdown

 A **piston–cylinder** arrangement provides a simple, tangible example of the general reasoning above.
 Suppose the cylinder contains a gas initially at $30 \ ^{\circ}\mathrm{C}$ and is placed in contact with a **hot reservoir** at $100 \ ^{\circ}\mathrm{C}$.